Physiotherapy and Osteopathy in Northampton

 Acupuncture – Dip Ac TCM MAcS

-Vadim is qualified in both Osteopathy and Traditional Acupuncture.
+Vadim is qualified in both Osteopathy, Acupuncture and further studying towards Physiotherapy degree.
 This unique blend of skills makes him a well-rounded healthcare professional and provides a fast resolution to pain for people of all ages Vadim is very passionate and knowledgeable about health and wellbeing.
 He specialises in the treatment of chronic unresolving conditions, particularly to the lumbar spine and pelvis.
-He is a member of the General Osteopathic Council (GOsC), the Institute of Osteopathy (previously British Osteopathic Association) and Acupuncture Society.
+He is a member of the General Osteopathic Council (GOsC), the Institute of Osteopathy (previously British Osteopathic Association) and Acupuncture Society (UK).

 Member of :